Funding efforts that help interfaith couples and others learn about Judaism.

 NCEJ funds online and print advertising as well as brochures and pamphlets to help groups promote Introduction to Judaism and Taste classes, conversion programs, and similar initiatives.
 NCEJ funding also enables organizations to develop innovative outreach pilot programs.
 Learn More

-NCEJ supports the efforts of synagogues and other Jewish institutions to offer programs for those in the wider community who want to learn more about Judaism, including holiday workshops, intro classes, and ask-a-rabbi sessions.
+NCEJ supports the efforts of synagogues and other Jewish institutions to offer programs for those in the wider community who want to learn more about Judaism, including holiday workshops, introductory classes, and ask-a-rabbi sessions.
 Learn More

 NCEJ provides an incentive for synagogues to provide new programs, with the goal of attracting more members and strengthening their connection to Judaism.
 Learn More